raymonduchen/CarND-P2-Traffic-Sign-Classifier/README.md

 ## Description

-**This my 2nd project result of Udacity self-driving car nanodegree (CarND).
+**This my 2nd project result of Udacity self-driving car nanodegree (CarND) term 1.
 It required implementing a deep neural network (DNN) traffic sign classifier based on TensorFlow.
 I used LeNet-5 as base architecture and traffic sign image dataset is obtained from German Traffic Sign Dataset**

 * Udacity self-driving car nanodegree (CarND) :